Linko-3D/First-Person-Controller-FPS/README.md

 - Grab: allows grabbing a RigidBody under 50 kg with the E key or the Y button of an Xbox controller.
 You can drop it with the same key or throw it with the shoot key.
 The game displays a message when you can grab an object.

 - Minimap: it displays in the top left corner the player from the top.

+It has a royalty-free font used for the HUD of the FPS.

+It includes a pause singleton.
+Import Pause.gd in Project > Project Settings... and in the AutoLoad tab.
+This singleton will allow pausing the game with the escape key.
+You can then resume it with the left-click or leave it by pressing escape again.